hnikolov/pihdf/examples/myvrlg/README.rst

 This example illustrates how to use ``pihdf`` for developing HW modules in **Verilog**.
 In addition, although not the main purpose of this example, it illustrates the generation and the usage of test vector files for testing the design.
-For brevity, we use just a ``pass-through`` behavior, i.e., input data is propagatede to the output, respecting the handshake synchronization mechanism of ``pihdf``.
+For brevity, we use just a ``pass-through`` behavior, i.e., input data is propagated to the output, respecting the handshake synchronization mechanism of ``pihdf``.

 Design steps:
 -------------